 \[\begin{equation} \text{PMI}_{king} - \text{PMI}_{man} + \text{PMI}_{woman} \approx \text{PMI}_{queen}\ ; \tag{2}\label{eq:two} \end{equation}\]

-To prove that relationship \eqref{eq:two} arises between PMI vectors of an analogy, we show that \eqref{eq:two} follows from a particular paraphrase relationship, which is, in turn, shown to be equivalent to an analogy.
+To now prove that relationship \eqref{eq:two} arises between PMI vectors of an analogy, we translate it into a relationship based on paraphrases that equate to an analogy.

 Paraphrases

-When we say a word \(w_*\) paraphrases a set of words \(\mathcal{W}\), we mean, intuitively, that they are semantically interchangeable in the text.
-For example, where \(king\) appears, we might instead see \(man\) and \(royal\) close together.
-Mathematically, a best choice paraphrase word \(w_*\) can be defined as that which maximises the likelihood of the context words observed around \(\mathcal{W}\).
-In other words, the distribution of words observed around $w_*$ defined over the dictionary \(p(\mathcal{E}\!\mid\!w_*)\), should be similar to that around \(\mathcal{W}\) \(p(\mathcal{E}\!\mid\!\mathcal{W})\), as measured by Kullback-Leibler (KL) divergence.
-Whilst these distributions are discrete and unordered, we can picture this as:
+Inuitively, when we say a word \(w_*\) paraphrases a set of words \(\mathcal{W}\), we mean that they are semantically interchangeable in the text.
+For example, wherever \(king\) appears, we might instead see both \(man\) and \(royal\).
+Mathematically, we define the best paraphrase \(w^*\) as the word that maximises the likelihood of the context words found around \(\mathcal{W}\), such that the context word distribution around \(w_*\) (denoted \(p(\mathcal{E}\!\mid\!w_*)\)) is most similar to that around \(\mathcal{W}\) (\(p(\mathcal{E}\!\mid\!\mathcal{W})\)), measured by Kullback-Leibler (KL) divergence.
+Although these distributions are discrete and unordered, we can picture this intuitively as:

 Paraphrase distributions